Essential micronutrient required by plants in small quantities

 Like many other micronutrient, copper becomes less available at a high pH (<7) and so fields which have received large applications of lime can be vulnerable to deficiency.

 Soils high in iron, molybdenum and sulphur are likely to induce copper deficiency.

 Copper deficient plants have distorted leaves and bent and twisted stems.
 Affected plants have blind grain sites and distorted ear.

 An early sign of copper deficiency is chlorosis (yellowing) of younger leaves.

 High organic matter soils

-Soil analysis is considered unreliable in determining soil manganese concentrations.
+Tissue analysis is considered unreliable in determining the concentration of copper within the plant.

 22.7-2.5-5 + 3%S + 1.2%Mg + Cu + Zn + Mn